jyp/topics/FunctionalIncrementalComputation/Outline.markdown

 Problem we solve:

-function $f$: [i] -> [o]

-it has linear inputs and ouputs; (this is a very common case because the user interacts linearly.)

-Incremental modifications of input should incur incremental re-computations of the output.
+functions
+ * parse : String -> t
+ * view : t -> String

 Additional hypothesis:
   * the user observes a small portion of the output at a time (window)
   * the window moves by small steps.
-  * (the function is not cahotic (e.g. not sort))
+  * the view function has online behaviour as well.

+Result:
+Incremental modifications of input should incur incremental re-computations of the output.

 ## Outline